-In 2007, 262 cases of campylobacteriosis were reported in King County.
-C. jejuni accounted for all of the 143 (55%) of isolates serotyped.
-International travel during their exposure period was reported by 24% (62) of cases, with travel to Africa (2), Asia/South Pacific (19) Australia (1), Canada (2), Caribbean (3), Europe (18), Mexico (11), and South/Central America (6).
+In 2008, 296 cases of campylobacteriosis were reported.
+Campylobacter jejuni (C. jejuni) accounted for 156 (96%) of the 162 isolates serotyped.
+C. coli (4) and C. lardis (2) accounted for the other six serotyped cases.
+International travel during the exposure period was reported by 31% (91 people (31% of cases, with travel to Africa (3), Asia/South Pacific (29), Canada (5), Caribbean (2), Europe (14), Mexico (18), Middle East (4), and South/Central America (16).

 Outbreaks of campylobacteriosis are rarely identified.
-In 2005, an outbreak of campylobacteriosis, with four confirmed and ten probable cases, was associated with a school camping trip.
+However in 2005, an outbreak of campylobacteriosis with four confirmed and ten probable cases was associated with a school camping trip.
 No specific source was identified, but high risk activities included consuming raw milk products and contact with farm animals and their fecal matter.
 Another outbreak associated with consumption of undercooked chicken liver pâté at a restaurant occurred in 2005, with seven confirmed cases.